syncfusion-content/uwp-docs/uwp/sfChart/Getting-Started.md

 ### Add Header to Chart

-The header of the chart acts as the title of the chartcreated, to identify its purpose.
+The header of the chart acts as the title of the chart created, to identify its purpose.
 Here, the header, Demand Comparison of Gold, is added.